Aran Islands, Ireland: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types G. Make sure to find the correct type.
-The majority of adapters that you can buy are just plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
+A plug adapter that supports outlet types G. Check that you find the correct kind.
+A lot of adapters available are simply plug changers and require your devices to convert the voltage themselves.
+If your electronics can't do that they could burn up.
 This one should be sufficient for most locations.

 • Power bank for devices